modular-magician/terraform-provider-google-beta/website/docs/r/compute_firewall.html.markdown

   not enforced and the network behaves as if it did not exist.
 If this is unspecified, the firewall rule will be enabled.

-* `enable_logging` -
-  (Optional)
-  This field denotes whether to enable logging for a particular firewall rule.
-If logging is enabled, logs will be exported to Stackdriver.

 * `priority` -
   (Optional)
   Priority for this rule.
 This is an integer between 0 and 65535, both